lxriva/Avi-WebDev-3-ShinyHunting-Tracker/README.md

 To import shiny sprites into the `/assets` folder:

-1. Go to this site and find your Pokémon’s sprite:
+Go to this site and find your Pokémon’s sprite: https://www.shinyhunters.com/images/shiny/319.gif --> replace "319" with pokedex number of pokemon you're hunting